haktanemik/windows-priv/Extract-Hashes.md

 ### Metasploit
 ```
-hasdump # on meterpreter session
+hashdump # on meterpreter session
 use post/windows/gather/hashdump
 ```